KelvenH/E-Prospector.v2/README.md

 ### Design
 * Site should have a clean crisp look and feel.
 * Have a styling which is in keeping with the 'digital' topic.
-* Single page is crucial - as there is no back end / save game capability any page loas / refreshes would lose current progress.
+* Single page is crucial - as there is no back end / save game capability any page loads / refreshes would lose current progress.
 * Pop-up modals / accordion sections where additional screen estate is needed
 * The game area will have a 'dashboard' style layout.